 From there take a government or private intercity buses depending on your pocket.
 Hiring a taxi is another way to reach Bikaner from here.

 By rail the Lalgarh Railway Station and Bikaner Junction connects trains to major cities in India.
 Both the stations are 6 Kilometers away from each other.
 Bikaner has a well-connected rail system which is linked to the most of the Indian cities like Delhi, Jodhpur, Hyderabad, Mumbai, Guwahati, Thiruvananthapuram and other cities.
 Apart from these trains, you can explore Bikaner in the other way through luxury train such as Maharajas Express.

-On Day 5, you will reach to Bikaner by Maharaja Express.
+- Heritage of India : On Day 4, you will reach to Bikaner by Maharaja Express.

-On Day 4, you will reach to Bikaner by this luxury train.
+- Indian Splendour : On Day 4, you will reach to Bikaner through the luxury train.

 There are several products to shop around for like colorful lehengas, vibrant bangles, etc along KEM line.
 Bikaner is famous for a few usable products listed below.